 When you find things you like, take screenshots to share with your web developer.
 This will get you both on the same page immediately.

 All the tips in this post are based on our experience of designing websites for our clients.
-This one comes from designing our own website earlier this year, which was a completely different ball game.
+This one comes from designing our own website, which was a completely different ball game.

 We were (and still are) so close to our beloved design studio that we couldn’t get our messaging clear – we constantly muddied our key messages by trying to say everything at once, and all the different ideas just cancelled each other out.